The Refrigeration Cycle is a simple but amazingly clever and useful process.

 They are most commonly found on small refrigerators like you have in your home.

-Thermostatic metering devices, more commonly termed TEV’s or TXV’s (Thermostatic Expansion Valves), are very common throughout all refrigeration systems.
-They use a bulb which is partially filled with refrigerant and is strapped to pipe work exiting the evaporator.
-This bulb senses the temperature of the refrigerant leaving the evaporator, and through pressure can open and close to vary the amount of refrigerant entering the evaporator.
+Thermostatic Expansion Valves, more commonly termed TEV’s or TXV’s, are very common throughout all refrigeration systems.
+They use a metal bulb which is partially filled with refrigerant and is strapped to pipe work exiting the evaporator.
+This bulb matches the temperature of the refrigerant leaving the evaporator, and through pressure can open and close to vary the amount of refrigerant entering the evaporator.

-Electronic metering devices, more commonly termed EEV’s or EXV’s (Electronic Expansion Valves), are a more modern and accurate version of a TEV.
-They are electronically controlled through data provided by an electronic temperature sensor, and can open and close multiple times every second to allow very precise control of the amount of refrigerant entering the evaporator.
+Electronic Expansion Valves, more commonly termed EEV’s or EXV’s, are a more modern and accurate version of a TEV.
+They are electronically controlled through data provided by an electronic pressure sensor on the pipe work, and can open and close multiple times every second to allow very precise control of the amount of refrigerant entering the evaporator.
+Being electronic, the data they provide can be examined by refrigeration engineers through software.

 To help understand the job of the Restriction or Metering Device, it can be loosely compared to the nozzle on an aerosol spray can.